-Prerequisite: ACT comp score of 22 or higher & Math sub-score of 23 or higher, or can meet cut scores on the WITC College Placement Tests.
+Prerequisite: ACT Math subscore of 22 or higher, or can meet cut scores on the WITC College Placement Tests.

 This course addresses theory, techniques, and applications of statistical analyses: descriptive statistics, probability, sampling, estimation, test of hypotheses, ANOVA, linear regression and nonparametric procedures.
 Computer skills and use is needed throughout the course.
 This is a dual credit College NOW class worth 4 college credits.